Cassava flour has become a popular alternative to traditional wheat flour for those seeking a gluten-free option. Here is everything you need to know.

 Description

-The flour from cassava root has a neutral taste, a smooth texture and white in colour, although it can sometimes have a light red or yellow hue depending on the cassava variety.
+The flour from cassava root has a neutral taste, a smooth texture, and is white, although it can sometimes have a light red or yellow hue depending on the cassava variety.

 Moisture Content